LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/KnowledgeBase/overview.md

 ### Adding Your First Article

 Now, with these best practices in mind, tap on the Add New button at the top right corner to add your first article.
-Give you article a title that is a complete sentence and try to provide at least 5 intent qualifiers which our NLU engine will use to match the article to user input.
+Give your article a title that is a complete sentence and try to provide at least 5 intent qualifiers which our NLU engine will use to match the article to user input.

 The next step is to enter a brief message to be sent to the user in the summary field.
 You can include web links in the summary though depending on the channel they may not display correctly.
-For SMS/Messaging, you may need to show the URL by itself, not wrapped in HTML, since the HTML will be sent as plain text other these channels.
+For SMS/Messaging, you may need to show the URL by itself, not wrapped in HTML, since the HTML will be sent as plain text over these channels.

 <div class="important">The detail field can be used to include longer messages to the user but for messaging, it is recommended to keep your responses as brief as possible.</div>

-Next, add some tags that highlight the key noun in your intent qualifiers and title.
+Next, add some tags that highlight the key nouns in your intent qualifiers and title.
 As mentioned above, these tags assist the NLU engine in matching intents, your content, and the user input by highlighting the key sections of the user's message in regards to the intents which you created.

 Your finished article should look something like this: